Head of a Bishop

 Gaetano Gandolfi Italian

 In addition to altarpieces, ceiling decorations, and canvases with mythological subjects, Gandolfi painted bust-length images of men and women from various walks of life.
-Unlike portraits, these character studies allowed the artist to explore diverse emotions, expressions, and facial types.
-This example’s exceptionally pristine condition preserves Gandolfi’s lively brushwork, particularly evident in the bishop’s beard and collar.
-Gandolfi belonged to a family of artists in Bologna: his brother, Ubaldo, was a painter and so was his son, Mauro.
+Unlike formal portraits for paying clients, these character studies allowed the artist to explore diverse emotions, expressions, and facial types.
+This example’s exceptionally pristine condition preserves Gandolfi’s lively brushwork, which is particularly evident in the bishop’s beard and collar.

 Head of a Bishop, Gaetano Gandolfi (Italian, San Matteo della Decima 1734–1802 Bologna), Oil on canvas